mila-iqia/COVI-AgentSim/docs/events.md

  }
 }
 ```
-2. `symptom_start` - When a symptom shows up.
-It can be COVID or non-COVID symptoms. `covid` says whether it is a covid symptom or not.
+2. `symptom_start` - When a symptom shows up an event is recorded.
+It can be COVID or non-COVID symptoms.

 ```
 {